Lagerung von Edibles – so bleiben sie lange wirksam

 Introduction: Shelf life is more than just taste

-• Heat: accelerates chemical degradation
+• Heat: accelerates chemical reactions

 Here's how to optimally store different types of edibles.